john-science/john-science.github.io/_drafts/2021-07-07-hyperinflation-banknotes.md

 > Money is Fictional

+> TODO: Insert photo of Zimbabwe 100 Trillion Dollar bill

-On first glance, a single bill that says "millions" or "billions" on it is just novel.
-And how cool to have something like that.
+On first glance, a single bill that says "millions" or "billions" on it is novel.
+And how cool is it to own something like that.
 Of course, that means an entire nation had a really rough patch.
-An economy was in shambles, at least for a short time.
+TGhere was an economy was in shambles, at least for a time.

 This is also an object lesson in just how fictional money really is.